mcferrill/compose-demo/README.rst

 Docker-Compose Demo
 ===================

-This repo contains a examples of using docker-compose to emulate complex distributed systems easily for local prototyping and development.
+This repo contains examples of using docker-compose to emulate complex distributed systems easily for local prototyping and development.

 Software Used